NGoody315/ReadME-Generator/README.md

 <a name="usage"/>
 ## Usage
-Once you create a project in the command line you can easily generate the ReadMe in the same command line
+Once you create a project in the command line you can easily generate the ReadMe in the same terminal

 <a name="collab"/>
 ## Collaborations